KamilCybulski/snippetsJS/README.md

-This is a collection of snippets that make my brain hurt.
+This repository is just a collection of snippets that I find interesting, hard or troublesome.

-This repository is supposed to help me keep track of pieces of code that I kind of get what they do, but can't exactly wrap my head around how they do it.
-I don't want to halt my progress by bangin my head against the wall for the next day, trying to fully understand them.
-So I put them here with the intention of coming back to them later, with a fresh mind.
+Initially I used it to store snippets that I couldn't exactly wrap my head around.
+But later I started using it to type any interesting snippet that I've encountered and experiment/toy with it.

+Some of those snippets aren't even hard, they might be simply elegant, useful or whatever.